yoohyunkim/as.180.369/README.md

 ### Contact

-If you have any issues or questions with assignments in this course, course attendees are encouraged to communicate by @-tagging me on Github in a Github Issue.
+If you have any issues or questions with assignments in this course, ask me by @-tagging me on Github in a Github Issue.
 My Github handle is [emurinson](https://github.com/emurinson).If you have any questions you'd like addressed by email, please contact me at: [emurins1@jhu.edu](mailto:emurins1@jhu.edu).

 (Also, see [below](#communications) for the communications policy for this course.)